A Decades Long Saxophone Journey

 that I can put my laptop on and read directly from Muscore on my

 laptop.
 Save some trees!
+And the laptop is up at eye

-Update 8/10/2022, General Discussion Regarding the Saxophone
+Discussion Regarding the Saxophone Learning Process

 Playing 8 months now, I can play many of the songs in my two